alice paul awards & wppl graduation

 Saturday, September 22, 2012

-On Saturday, September 22nd, Women & Politics Institute welcomed the new WeLEAD Class of 2012-2013.
-At this kick-off brunch, WPI Director Jen Lawless offered introductory remarks to welcome the WeLEAD participants.
-In addition, the participants were able to meet and mingle with WeLead Alumni from the Class of 2011-2012.
-All in all, WPI was proud to once again host this Kick-Off event for our new WeLEAD participants and WeLead Alumni.
+On Saturday, September 22nd, Women & Politics Institute welcomed the new WeLead Class of 2012-2013.
+At this kick-off brunch, WPI Director Jennifer Lawless offered introductory remarks to welcome the WeLead participants.
+In addition, the participants met and mingled with WeLead Alumni from the Class of 2011-2012.
+All in all, WPI was proud to once again host this kick-off event for our new WeLead participants and WeLead Alumni.